zpaulovics/datetimepicker-rails/README.md

 ### Dependency

-The current versions (v3.0.2+) has a dependency on the moment.js javascript library (for details refer to: http://momentjs.com/).
+The current versions (v3.0.4+) has a dependency on the moment.js version >= 2.8 javascript library (for details refer to: http://momentjs.com/).
 The gem **does not install this library** out of the box, so **you must look after that**.
 The reason for not included in this gem the installation of moment.js is if you use any package that includes this library (for instance fullcalendar) it would be double installed.